Letdown2491/runkit/README.md

 ## Installation

 For Void Linux the repository ships an installer that builds release binaries and places them under `/usr/libexec`.
-It will also install any dependencies, copy icons, and create a runkit.desktop file.
+It will also install any dependencies, copy icons, lay down the desktop entry, seed service descriptions, install the system D-Bus definition, and copy the polkit policy.

 ```bash
 chmod +x start.sh